mthz/slamantic/README.md

 ### VKITTI

+Note: VKITTI v2 (which we used here) is not released yet.
+Please use the other examples in the meanwhile.

 Create KITTI trajectory files for sequences with `vkitti_create_extrinsic.py --dataset $vkitti_dataset_dir`.
 The generated trajectories for each camera are named `extrinsic_cameraN.txt` and are used to load the dataset and evaluate against it.

 `stereo_vkitti vocab.txt Examples/Stereo/VKITTI-[b,df,m].yaml slamantic/labels/labels-vkitti2.yaml $vkitti_dataset_dir/$scene/$variation`